Joseph M. Gleeson

 Joseph Michael Gleeson (1861 – September 26, 1917) was an American painter and illustrator.
-He is responsible for the only painting from life of a thylacine and her cubs, from the National Zoo's specimens in 1902.
+He is responsible for the only painting of the life of a thylacine and her cubs, from the National Zoo's specimens in 1902.
 He co-illustrated one of the earliest American editions of Just So Stories by Rudyard Kipling.
-Some of his work is now considered paleoart.
+Some of his works are now considered paleoart.

 Gleeson died on September 26, 1917, in Ashburn, Virginia.